gsamokovarov/patka/README.md

 **Patka** is a fork of [goose] that applies unapplied migrations, even if they happen to be in the past.

-_(Note that the executable and event the magic comments are renamed to patka.)_
+_(Note that the executable and even the magic comments are renamed to patka.)_

 **Install**